MORYX-Industry/application-developer-training/chapter-2-drivers.md

 }
 ```

-In order to recognize, when an input changed, subsribe to that in  `OnInitialize` and when the driver is set.
+In order to recognize, when an input changed, subscribe to that in  `OnInitialize` and when the driver is set.
 If you don't also subscribe to the event in the setter of the driver, you always have to restart the system after changing the driver of a cell.

 ```cs
 private IInOutDriver<bool,bool> _driver;